Lesiac/ibm-monitoring-prometheus-operator-ext/README.md

 ## Persistent Volume

-The operator requires PVs for data persistence for Prometheus and Alertmanager.
-It support both ReadWriteOnce (RWO) and ReadWriteMany (RWX) modes.
+The operator requires persistent volumes for Prometheus and Alertmanager.
+It supports both `ReadWriteOnce` (RWO) and `ReadWriteMany` (RWX) modes.
 RWO mode is recommended.

-The operator will find available StorageClass in the cluser automatically.
-It will use the default StorageClass if defined.
-If no default StorageClass defined, it will find available one randomly.
+The operator automatically finds the available `StorageClass` in the cluster and uses the default, if defined.
+If no default `StorageClass` is defined, it randomly finds an available storage class.

-You can also specify StorageClass in CR use `storageClassName` parameter.
+You can also specify storage class in the CR by using the `storageClassName` parameter.

 ## Documentation